Reflecting on Change-Making, Professional and Practical Development Through the MA in Early Childhood Studies

-Today as I begin my second year of my Masters in Early Childhood Studies I took time to
+Today as I begin my second year of my Masters in Early Childhood Studies I took time to reflect.

 Over the span of 12 months my academic and professional growth through this learning journey has far exceeded my expectations.
 Through the completion of three modules, I have increased my knowledge of early years frameworks, concepts and the language of early years.